Solar Panel Cost Guide in Wellington, CO (2024 Update)

 What is the average cost of installing solar panels in Wellington?

-This is a tough question to answer exactly, because the cost depends on a few different factors.
+This is a difficult question to answer exactly, because the cost depends on a few different factors.
 Broadly speaking, it costs about $19,900 for a 5-kW system and $39,800 for a 10-kW system after the ITC is applied.
-It will cost more if you want extra solar equipment or more efficient panels, or if you have higher-than-average energy needs.
-On the other hand, you can spend less if you want a smaller solar panel system or less efficient solar panels.
+It will cost more if you want extra solar equipment or more efficient panels, or if you have above-average energy usage.
+On the flip side, you can spend less if you opt for a smaller solar panel system or less efficient solar panels.

 Can you get solar panels for free in Wellington?